Gagniuc/Objective-Digital-Stains-in-PHP/README.md

 # Objective Digital Stains in PHP
 This code generates Objective Digital Stains and it is implemented in PHP.
-The ods.php file can be called as follows:
+The ods.php file can be called directly as follows:

-ods.php?s=AGCATGCTATCTTCATACTACTACTAGCTATCTACTATCGTATCATCTATCTGTCTACTTACACTACTCACTCATACTCA
+ods.php?s=AGCATGCTATCTTCATACTACTACTAGCTATCTAC

 # Info on ODSs
  Please read more about DNA patterns (aka Objective Digital Stains) here: